SuperMuctec/Typer/README.md

 - **Customizability 🎚️**:
   - Full control over speed, and mode.
   - All parameters are configurable, allowing users to tailor the experience to their preferences.

-- **Multi-File Architecture 📁 **:
-  - The code is split into multiple files for better organization and readability, making it easier to maintain and extend.

 ## 📦 Installation